-One of North America’s largest heavy civil construction firms was ready to digitally transform their day-to-day business operations in order to accelerate their business, reduce operations costs, and boost real-time productivity across their organization.
+Southland Holdings, LLC, one of North America’s largest heavy civil construction firms, was ready to digitally transform their day-to-day business operations in order to accelerate their business, reduce operations costs, and boost real-time productivity across their organization.

-For years, this firm was leveraging out-of-date, antiquated business processes for document management, project collaboration, and employee accessibility to corporate information.
+For years, Southland Holdings was leveraging out-of-date, antiquated business processes for document management, project collaboration, and employee accessibility to corporate information.
 This resulted in inefficient processes, too many mundane tasks, and limited information sharing.

 These pains were felt most by the Operations Projects teams, who typically work on location at different large-scale construction projects at times in very remote locations throughout North America.
 These project team members had to leverage paper-based project forms to capture daily project related information, such as project status, material statuses, expense reports, and change requests.
 These documents then had to be submitted to the main corporate office, which required the project team members to lug around bulky laptops, connect via Wi-Fi to their VPN, connect to their Citrix terminals, and then scan and upload their paper-based project documentation to the main corporate network drive or email for other team members to submit.